soulteary/docker-chatgpt/README.md

 docker pull soulteary/sparrow:v0.9.2
 ```

+Then, restart the project with `docker compose down && docker compose up -d` to complete the upgrade.

+For more advanced usage, and previous practices, such as searching various vertical websites through it, using MidJoruney to draw pictures, you can refer to the video in the [Sparrow project](https://github.com/soulteary/sparrow) documentation.

 Welcome to submit your code in the project to support your data type.

-## Customize

-As an early version, you can directly use it to access the OpenAI API and get the same front-end experience as the official one.

-In configuration file `docker-compose.yml`, you can find configuration information suitable for you.

-For more advanced usage, and previous practices, such as searching various vertical websites through it, using MidJoruney to draw pictures, you can refer to the video in the [Sparrow project](https://github.com/soulteary/sparrow) documentation.

 ## Performance

 The reason for the good experience of the project is because it is very fast and has a very good score.

 ![](.github/screenshots/perf.png)

+In addition, the daily operation of the program as a service only requires about 10MB of hard disk space, about 10MB of content, and about 1% of CPU resources.

 ## About Private